code-source-javascript/project-trivia/backend/README.md

 - Retrieve questions based on some category
 - Request Arguments: `category_id`
-- Returns: An object with  `success` with value `True` which signifies successful fetch,  `questions` which is an object that contains it fields and values and `totalQuestions`is the total question found and `currentCategory` gives a value for the current category.
+- Returns: An object with  `success` with value `True` which signifies successful fetch,  `questions` which is an array of objects that contains it fields and values `totalQuestions`defining the total question found and `currentCategory` gives a value for the current category.

 ```json
 {